Collegium Trilingue: 17th and 18th centuries

-A new period of prosperity started when Adrianus Baecx was appointed president in 1606, although the college would never again have the same status as during the early sixteenth century.
-Baecx had the buildings of the college restored, and he managed to fill the chairs of Greek and Hebrew, which had been vacant ever since the turmoil of the 1580s and 1590s.
+A new period of prosperity started when Adrianus Baecx was appointed president in 1606, although the college would never again have the same status as during the early 16th century.
+Baecx had the buildings of the college restored, and he succeeded in filling the chairs of Greek and Hebrew, which had been vacant ever since the turmoil of the 1580s and 1590s.

-Baecx’ new Hebrew professor, Valerius Andreas (1588–1655), was one of the very best Hebraists to have ever taught in the college.
-The teaching of Latin was put in the competent hands of Erycius Puteanus (1547–1646), a student of Lipsius who enjoyed an international reputation for his rhetorical skill and pedagogical insight.
-Puteanus was appointed in 1607, and he held the Latin chair for nearly forty years, being eventually succeeded by Nicolaus Vernulaeus (1583–1649) in 1646.
+Baecx' new Hebrew professor, Valerius Andreas (1588–1655), was one of the very best Hebraists ever to have taught in the college.
+The teaching of Latin was put into the competent hands of Erycius Puteanus (1547–1646), a student of Lipsius, who enjoyed an international reputation for his rhetorical skill and pedagogical insight.
+Puteanus was appointed in 1607, and he held the Latin chair for nearly forty years; he was eventually succeeded by Nicolaus Vernulaeus (1583–1649) in 1646.

 Vernulaeus taught Latin until his death in 1649.
 Not averse to self-adulation, Vernulaeus emphasized in his Academia Lovaniensis (1627) that since its foundation in 1517 the Collegium Trilingue had managed to produce first-rung figures in each and every branch of intellectual inquiry.

 After the days of Puteanus and Vernulaeus, the college entered a period of decline.
 There were occasional resurgences, but they were scarce and usually also short-lived, being due to the activities of one professor specifically.
 Worthy of mention in this regard is Johannes Gerardus Kerkherderen (1677–1738), who taught Latin in the second quarter of the 18th century, as well as Jean-Noël Paquot (1722–1803).